LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 import {Link} from "gatsby"
 ```

 Now fire up the Gatsby development server and navigate to http://localhost:8000/ You should see the page render.

-## Integrate the jquery into React ##

-This will likely cause upset to people who have made it their mission to prevent people from injecting jquery into anything including Single Page Application frameworks like React.
-And it is understandable as jquery does not know of React's existence so it can cause conflicts as jquery manipulates the DOM directly while React is more loosely coupled.

-However this will be a quick way of porting jquery over when you are short for time.
-It may be worth learning how to convert jquery code into React code.
-There may already be tools that automatically format some of this.
-In later blogs I plan to show you how to manually convert jquery to a component as that is best practice.

-For now we will wrap jquery in a React component.

-## Link the minimized Navbar button and Home button ##

-We will have to link the blog on top right and navbar.
+Congratulations you have converted your website to React!